mnlipp/jdrupes-httpcodec/overview.md

 In addition, {@link org.jdrupes.httpcodec.Codec.Result#closeConnection} may indicate that the connection, to which the message is sent, should be closed after sending the message.
-This indication is needed because closing the connection is sometimes required by HTTP to complete a message exchange.
+This indication is needed because closing the connection is sometimes required by protocols to complete a message exchange.
 As an encoder cannot close the connection itself, this must be done by the invoker (the manager of the connection).

 Why Generics?